Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Vladimirovich (1893-1930), poet.

 Born on July 7 (19 NS) in the village of Baghdadi, near Kutaisi, in the family of a forester, a man of progressive views, humane and generous.
-Studied at the Kutaisi gymnasium (1902 - 06).
-It was then that I read revolutionary poems and proclamations for the first time.
-"Poems and revolution somehow united in the head," the poet later wrote.
+He studied at the Kutaisi gymnasium (1902 - 06).
+Then for the first time I read revolutionary poems and proclamations.
+"Poems and revolution somehow united in my head," the poet later wrote.

-In a stormy 1905, a twelve-year-old high school student took part in demonstrations and a high school strike.
+In the turbulent 1905, a twelve-year-old schoolboy took part in demonstrations and a gymnasium strike.

-In the same year, he travels with a group of futurists to seventeen cities in RUSSIA, promoting new art among the masses.
-However, in his work, Mayakovsky was already independent and original in these years.
-In 1915 he created his best pre-revolutionary poem "A Cloud in Pants" about the belief in the inevitability of an imminent revolution, which he expected as a solution to the country's most important problems and the determination of his personal destiny.
+In the same year, he traveled with a group of futurists to seventeen cities in RUSSIA, promoting the new art among the masses.
+However, in his work, Mayakovsky already in these years was independent and original.
+In 1915 he created his best pre-revolutionary poem "A Cloud in Pants" about the belief in the inevitability of an imminent revolution, which he expected as a solution to the most important problems of the country and the determination of personal destiny.
 The poet even tries to predict the timing of her arrival ("In the crown of thorns of revolutions // The sixteenth year is coming").

-Gorky invited Mayakovsky to collaborate in the Letopis magazine and the Novaya Zhizn newspaper, and helped in the publication of the second collection of poems, Simple as a Mooing.
-During these years, Mayakovsky created the poems "War and Peace" and "Man", which, as it were, presented an anti-war panorama.
+Gorky invited Mayakovsky to cooperate in the Chronicle magazine and the Novaya Zhizn newspaper, and helped in the publication of the second collection of poems, Simple as Lowing.
+During these years, Mayakovsky created the poems "War and Peace" and "Man", where, as it were, an anti-war panorama is presented.

-He called the October Revolution "My Revolution" and was one of the first figures of culture and art who responded to the call of the Soviet government to cooperate with it; participated in the first meetings and gatherings of representatives of culture.
-At this time he published "Our March", "Ode to the Revolution", "Left March".
-The play "Mystery-Buff" was written and staged.
-During 1919 he worked on the poem "150,000 LLC".
+He called the October Revolution "My Revolution" and was one of the first figures of culture and art who responded to the call of the Soviet authorities to cooperate with it; participated in the first meetings and gatherings of representatives of culture.
+At this time, he publishes "Our March", "Ode to the Revolution", "Left March".
+The play "Mystery-buff" was written and staged.
+During 1919 he worked on the poem "150,000 Ltd.".

-In October 1919 he issued the first posters in the "Windows of ROSTA", which marked the beginning of his work as an artist and poet (until 1921).
+In October 1919, he produced the first posters in the ROSTA Windows, which marked the beginning of his work as an artist and poet (until 1921).

-In 1922 - 1924 he made his first trips abroad (Riga, Berlin, Paris, etc.), the impressions of which he will describe in essays and poetry.
+In 1922 - 1924 he made his first trips abroad (Riga, Berlin, Paris, etc.), the impressions of which he will describe in essays and poems.

-In 1925 he set off on his longest journey - overseas: he visited Havana, Mexico City and for three months performed in various cities of the United States with the reading of poetry and reports.
-Later poems were written (collection "Spain. - Ocean. - Havana. - Mexico. - America".)
-And the essay "My discovery of America."
+In 1925 he went on his longest journey - overseas: he visited Havana, Mexico City and for three months performed in various US cities with reading poetry and reports.
+Later, poems were written (the collection "Spain. - Ocean. - Havana. - Mexico. - America") and the essay "My Discovery of America".

-Trips around his native country were of great importance in the poet's life.
-In 1927 alone, he performed in 40 cities besides Moscow and Leningrad.
-In 1927, the poem "Good!"
+Of great importance in the life of the poet were trips around his native country.
+Only in 1927 he performed in 40 cities in addition to Moscow and Leningrad.
+In 1927, the poem "Good!" appeared.

-Drama plays an important role in his work.
-Created the satirical plays "Bedbug" (1928), "Bath" (1929).
+Dramaturgy occupies an important place in his work.
+He created the satirical plays Bedbug (1928), Bathhouse (1929).
 In February, Mayakovsky joined the RAPP (Russian Association of Proletarian Writers), for which many of his literary associates broke off relations with him.
-On the same days, the exhibition "20 Years of Mayakovsky's Work" opened, which had no success due to the poet's deliberate isolation.
+On the same days, the exhibition "20 Years of Mayakovsky's Work" was opened, which was not successful due to the deliberate isolation of the poet.
 His personal life also remained difficult and unsettled.
-The state of health and mood of Mayakovsky in the spring of 1930 deteriorated sharply.
+Mayakovsky's health and mood in the spring of 1930 deteriorated sharply.

-In Ladimir Mayakovsky did not immediately begin to write poetry - at first he was going to become an artist and even studied painting.
-The poet's fame came to him after meeting the avant-garde artists, when David Burliuk met the first works of the young author with delight.
-Futuristic group, "Today's lubok", "Left front of the arts", advertising "Windows ROSTA" - Vladimir Mayakovsky worked in many creative associations.
-He also wrote to newspapers, published a magazine, made films, created plays and staged plays based on them.
+In Vladimir Mayakovsky, he did not immediately begin to write poetry - at first he was going to become an artist and even studied painting.
+The fame of the poet came to him after meeting the avant-garde artists, when the first works of the young author were enthusiastically greeted by David Burliuk.
+Futuristic group, "Today's Lubok", "Left Front of Arts", advertising "ROSTA Windows" - Vladimir Mayakovsky worked in many creative associations.
+He also wrote for newspapers, published a magazine, made films, created plays and staged performances based on them.

 Vladimir Mayakovsky with his sister Lyudmila.
 Photo: vladimir-mayakovsky.ru